xansec/fuzzing-techniques-federal/README.md

 This is the second series of fuzzing essentials trainings for federal employees and contractors.

-In this course, we will introduce you to the techniques that underpin fuzzing, and show you how to incorporate those techniques into your organization.
-These techniques will allow you to:

-1. Find and prove vulnerabilities with zero false positives.
-Developers love the actual proof-of-concept that demonstrates the problem, just like a human hacker would provide.
-Managers love that every report is actionable.
-And program managers love the savings from avoiding false positives, which can account for 25%+ of your security budget.

-2. Automatically and continuously improve the test suite, which eliminates unknowns caused by un-tested or under-tested code.
-Organizations report up to 70% of their developer time is building test scenarios.
-Behavior-based fuzzing expands code coverage for the price of a CPU hour rather than a human work hour.

 You will learn with hands-on examples using Mayhem.
-However, the course is also generally applicable to anyone who wants to learn how to fuzz, including using open source tools like AFL, libfuzzer, and honggfuzz.
+However, the course is also generally applicable to anyone who wants to learn how to fuzz, including using open source tools like AFL, libfuzzer, and honggfuzz, as well as other pen-testing tools like Ghidra, gdb, ldd, and more.

 We’re excited to have you join us.
-We hope you take away fundamental new skills.
-But moreso, we also hope you come away with a passion for making appsec more autonomous.
+We hope you take away even more new fuzzing skills.
+But moreso, we also hope you come away with a passion for making application security more autonomous.

 ## Agenda

-TODO
+In this course, we will continue to discuss fuzz testing techniques, centering around the idea of a pen-testing toolbelt.
+At the end of the training, you will be able to:

+1. Explain What Fuzz Testing Is
+2. Give examples of tools in a pen-testing toolbelt
+3. Package a target for fuzzing with Mayhem
+4. Improve results using a fuzzing corpus or dictionary, and
+5. Improve coverage using coverage analysis and patching

 ## Schedule

-TODO
+Day 1:
+* Course Overview
+* Fuzzing Out-of-the-Box
+* Improving Coverage

+Day 2:
+* Binary Analysis
+* Binary Patching
+* Conclusion

 ## Links